-During the 2015-16 school year, Central Office Supervisors will use the form A using the standards from the Superintendent PGES system.
-The Superintendent or designee will assign the standards of SPGES that relate to the Central Office Supervisors job description.
+Starting during the 2015-16 school year, Central Office Supervisors will use the form A using the standards from the Superintendent PGES system.
+The Superintendent or designee in collaboration with the central office supervisor will assign the standards of SPGES that relate to the Central Office Supervisors job description.
 Professional Growth Plan timelines will be the same as PPGES.

-Timeline Action First 30 Calendar Days Evaluation Orientation By September 30 Self-reflection and Professional Growth Plan completed Mid-year Review Review Progress/reflection on growth and modify plan as appropriate By May 31 Summative reflection and Evaluation
+Timeline Action First 30 Calendar Days Evaluation Orientation By September 30 Self-reflection and Professional Growth Plan completed By May 31 Summative reflection and Evaluation